Saj1234/llm-document-analysis/README.md

 ### Chat history with MongoDB database
 Each session generates a unique session ID, and the chat history is saved under this ID, allowing you to review past interactions.

-For maintaining chat history, app uses MonogDB database.
+For maintaining chat history, app uses MongoDB database.
-For testing locally, there are couple of options you can consider if you dont have a MongoDB setup in your local machine.
+For testing locally, there are couple of options you can consider if you don't have a MongoDB setup in your local machine.
 The app is using MongoDB Community Server.
-Alternatively you can choose to use [MobgoDB Atlas](https://www.mongodb.com/atlas/database).
+Alternatively you can choose to use [MongoDB Atlas](https://www.mongodb.com/atlas/database).

 1. Download MongoDB Community Server.
 You can download the community version of [MongoDB here](https://www.mongodb.com/try/download/community) and setup locally.